jiachengjiacheng/Pruned-YOLO/README.md

 ## NOTICE:

 1.This project is based on *[ultralytics/yolov5](https://github.com/ultralytics/yolov5)*.
-Install it first.
+Place install it first.
 Then, use the model configuration file (*coco_yolov5l.yaml*) and network module definition file (*common.py*) provided here to replace the original corresponding files.

 2.Please place *prune_channel_v5_weightingByKernel.py* and *prune_layer_v5_weightingByKernel.py* in the home directory (*/yolov5/*).
 The former is used for channel pruning and the latter for layer pruning.
 The model pruning can be done by them.